SimoneGrayson/Drysdale/README.md

 👉 Download Drysdale Plans

 🪑 Photo Gallery
-Photos of completed Drysdale chairs in various wood types and finishes will be posted here soon!
+Photos of completed Drysdale chairs can be found in the build-images folder.
+They're great for inspiration!

 📬 License
 These plans are released for personal and non-commercial use.
 Feel free to build, modify, and share — just don’t resell them.